Helmetta, New Jersey

-Helmetta is a borough in Middlesex County, New Jersey, United States.
-The borough is nestled within the heart of the Raritan Valley region, with Manalapan Brook (a Raritan River tributary) flowing through the center of the community.
-As of the 2020 United States census, the borough's population was 2,455, its highest decennial count ever and an increase of 277 (+12.7%) from the 2,178 enumerated at the 2010 census, which in turn had reflected an increase of 353 (+19.3%) from the 1,825 counted at the 2000 census.
+Helmetta is a borough in Middlesex County, in the U.S. state of New Jersey.
+The borough is located in the heart of the Raritan Valley region, with Manalapan Brook (a Raritan River tributary) flowing through the center of the community.
+As of the 2020 United States census, the borough's population was 2,455, its highest decennial count ever and an increase of 277 (+12.7%) from the 2010 census count of 2,178, which in turn reflected an increase of 353 (+19.3%) from the 1,825 counted in the 2000 census.
 The community was established around a snuff mill opened in the 1820s that was acquired by George Washington Helme in the 1880s.

 Helmetta was formed as a borough by an act of the New Jersey Legislature on March 20, 1888, when it was created from portions of East Brunswick, based on the results of a referendum held on March 10, 1888.
 Helmetta's boundary with East Brunswick Township was changed as of March 24, 1897.
 The borough was named for Helme's daughter, Olivia Antoinette "Etta" Helme.